fred-lev/k8s-lab/README.md

 This repo is using GH Actions to execute [super-linter](https://github.com/github/super-linter).

-The goal here is mostly to lint the ansible (YAML), terraform(HCL) and markdown files in the repo.
+The goal here is mostly to lint the ansible (YAML), terraform(HCL) and markdown files in the repo using:

+- ansible-lint
+- markdownlint
+- terrascan
+- tflint
+- yamlint

+super-linter is an easy, low maintenance way to do it.